robertcrabtree/AccessibilityDemo/README.md

 }
 ```

-Also in your view controller file, define a method that configures all of your accessibility elements.
+Also in your view controller file, define a method that configures accessibility your all of your view components.
 Then call the method from `viewDidLoad()`.

 ```swift
 private func configureAccessibility() {